LuciusColt/CAIN/content/Active Personnel/Graveyard/Nelson/Other Information.md

 # **DECEASED**

 **Cause of Death**:
 Urinated on Handler during mission debrief.
-Judgment was summarily handed out and the offender was swiftly atomized by the Handler's Defiance.
+Judgment was summarily handed out and the offenders head was swiftly atomized by the Handler's Defiance.
 A formal inquiry was issued to reprimand the Handler about his handling of the situation, it was ignored.